The factorization theory of Thom spectra and twisted non-abelian Poincar\'e duality: Preliminaries

 If $A$ is not underlying cofibrant, one can first cofibrantly replace $A$. \end{defn}

 \begin{rem} In \cite{KM}, factorization homology of a $\oDnt$-algebra $A$ in topological spaces is defined as

 This is naturally equivalent to the definition above: the maps

-are $\Sigma$-equivariant homotopy equivalences, hence by, e.g., Section 9 of May \cite{May09}, the maps of monads $\DMtL \to D^\theta (M)$, $\DntL \to D^\theta _n$ are natural weak equivalences.
-As in Section 2.4 of \cite{Mil}, these monads are proper, hence the associated simplicial spaces are ``good", and therefore for a $\mathcal{D}^\theta _n$-algebra $A$, the induced map is a weak equivalence. \end{rem}
+are $\Sigma$-equivariant homotopy equivalences, hence by, e.g., Section 9 of \cite{May09}, the natural transformations $\DMtL \to D^\theta (M)$, $\DntL \to D^\theta _n$ are natural weak equivalences.
+As in Section 2.4 of \cite{Mil}, these functors are proper, hence the associated simplicial spaces are ``good", and therefore for a $\mathcal{D}^\theta _n$-algebra $A$, the induced map is a weak equivalence. \end{rem}